bky201/dice-step-game/README.md

 ![alt text](assets/images/gameOverScore.png)

-* Game Wine
+* Game Winner

-  * After completing the game the score is calculate by deducting the number of steps multiplied by 2.
+  * The winner will get a pop up screen by showing a red path
+  * This indicates the user has completed the game successfuly and and he get prompted to start again.

 ![alt text](assets/images/winning.png)
 ![alt text](assets/images/winning2.png)